planetary-social/cleanstr/README.md

 # Cleanster - Nostr Content Moderation with OpenAI

-Cleanster is a Cloudflare node application designed to filter and moderate content from Nostr using OpenAI's moderation service.
+Cleanster is a Google Cloud Function node application designed to filter and moderate content from Nostr using OpenAI's moderation service.
 With the surge in user-generated content, maintaining the quality and safety of shared data is paramount.
 Cleanster seamlessly takes in a pubsub feed of Nostr content, checks it, and generates Nostr events tagging the results.

 ## Table of Contents